 In this day and age of media overload, eye-catching images still stand out better than a post or article with no pictures at all.
 Couple your headline or title with an interesting or relatable photo and you’ve just upped your buzz worthiness.
 Studies have shown that people are more apt to click over and share content with images than those without.
 It’s worth repeating: strong content requires strong visuals.
 If you’re not handy with a camera, there are a number of free stock photo sites available for finding the right images.
 Just be sure to get permission and assign credit when using a photo that isn’t yours.

-Now that we have social media, there is a bigger need than ever to get your content in front of as many eyes as possible.
+Thanks to saturated social media sites, there is a bigger need than ever to get your content in front of as many eyes as possible.
 Even if you’re a magazine writer or newspaper reporter, content is everywhere.
 In order to stand out in a crowded medium, it’s paramount to utilize as many platforms as possible to promote your content.
 Are you on Facebook?
 Share your content to your newsfeed.
 The same goes for Twitter and Pinterest.
 If you’re content is of the How-to variety (like this one), social networking platforms like Pinterest, LinkedIn and Google+ are oft overlooked as applicable platforms.
 Since you’re likely to network with some of the same people on multiple platforms, create original teasers for each platform that you promote to.
 No one wants to read the same introduction over and over again.

 Now that your content is out into the great wide internet, get the comments coming in.
 Much like you did before you started the project, get people to comment by asking pointed questions.
 People like to share their own thoughts, experiences, and opinions, asking them what they think or how they’d react to a situation is a great way to get people talking.
 At the same time, don’t leave comments unnoticed.
 Use the comments to spark new comments.
 Example: “Mary S says she likes the new common core education standards.
 Do agree with her?”
 Once again you’re asking a question and asking people to weigh in.